TecXCTO/ros/README.md

 what are differences between fast dds and rms
 In the context of ROS 2, "Fast DDS" and "RMW" refer to different layers of the communication system.
-There is no standard robotic term "RMS" in this context; it is likely a typo for RMW (ROS Middleware).
-The relationship between them is that Fast DDS is a specific communication software, while RMW is the interface that connects that software to ROS 2.
+RMW (ROS Middleware) The relationship between them is that Fast DDS is a specific communication software, while RMW is the interface that connects that software to ROS 2.
 Key Differences
 Feature 	RMW (ROS Middleware Interface)	Fast DDS (by eProsima)